averyre/wadget/README.md

 # wadget
 A multi-platform CLI /idgames client for downloading Doom addons quickly.

+Written by Avery Ross using Python3 and the /idgames API.

 ### Purpose
 Ever since using Linux on the daily I've fallen in love with the command line.
 Package managers from the CLI have been a godsend for installing software, so I decided to try and port the idea to Doom addons.